Chapter 4

 }

 This uses bitwise AND (& 1023) instead of modulo for speed — a micro-optimization that matters in tight loops.
+Note that TimeoutError and LoopLimitError do extend Error (they're real errors a user should see), unlike the control-flow signals above.

 In the Source Code